-Pre-conference Immersion Sessions
+Pre-Conference Immersion Sessions

 The immersion sessions are intended for adults and only babes-in-arms may accompany parents.
 If the infant begins to cry, we ask parents to please leave until the child is quiet so that others' learning is not hindered.

-Stewarding One’s Neurochemistry: Habit Formation Strategies for Those with Executive Function Deficits
+Stewarding One’s Neurochemistry: Habit Formation Strategies for Those with Executive Function Deficits Immersion

 “The man who can make himself do what he wills has the world before him, and it rests on parents to give their children this self-compelling power as a mere matter of habit” (School Education, emphasis mine).
 Self-governance, a hallmark of a Mason education, can be sabotaged by poor habits for people like Inconstant Kitty whom Mason describes in Formation of Character as “wayward,” “unsteady as a young colt,” “neither steady in play nor steadfast in love” who grow up to be “ready to undertake anything but they carry nothing through.”